AdreanRamires/Github-User-Repos-Widget/README.md

 ### Description

-  This widget will find and display all public repositories of a specific Github user.
+- A widget designed to find and display all public repositories of a specific Github user.

 #### Information displayed for each repository